mahoney1/test/test2.md

 Note: If you export a Business Network Card that has never been used, it will contain just the one-time enrollment ID and enrollment secret only.
-The first time the exported card gets used,  it connects with the one-time secret and then new certificate/key combo is downloaded to that local card store (credentials vault) - and the enrol secret is no longer valid.
+The first time that exported card gets used,  it connects with the one-time secret and the identity's certificate/key combo is downloaded to the user's local wallet(credentials vault) - thus the enrol secret is no longer valid.
 If you then attempt to re-use the same card file elsewhere with only the secret still in it, it registers a different identity and this can be a cause of major pain for many (this is how security and certificates work, its not a 'Composer' thing).

 More technical: